UNECE/ModernStats_Git/_episodes/04-create_repo.md

 ~~~
 {: .bash}

+The repository's name should be machine readable (i.e. no spaces, special characters or accents).

 :::::::::::::::::::::::::::::::::::::::::  callout
 We can choose to work in any folder, but it is preferable not to create your repository on a shared folder.
 Multiple people should work together on the same project using the remote repository (introduced in the [remotes episode](08-remotes.md)).